plotdb/uploadr/README.md

 To use a provider, you should make sure to

- - client side: init `uploadr` with proper provider configurations
+ - client side: initialize `uploadr` with proper provider configurations
- - server side: ensure to add api endpoint if needed.
+ - server side: ensure to add API endpoint if needed.

 To upload without UI ( Uploadr Viewer ), use client side providers directly which are availables by:

     uploadr.ext["<provider-name>"]

-Client side providers are function accepting an object with following fields:
+Client side providers are function accepting an object with the following fields:

  - `files`: Array of files to upload.
-Items for each file are objects with following fields:
+Items for each file are objects with the following fields:
    - `thumb`: thumbnail url
    - `file`: corresponding file object
- - `progress(opt)`: progress event handler accepting opt object with following fields:
+ - `progress(opt)`: progress event handler accepting opt object with the following fields:
    - `percent`: progress.
 0 ~ 1
    - `item`: uploading item object with fields described above in `files`.
  - `opt`: corresponding configs described in sections of each provider below.
- - `data`: additional data passed via `data` field ( accessiable via `req.fields.data` in server side )
+ - `data`: additional data passed via `data` field ( accessible via `req.fields.data` in server side )

 For example, to upload a file to Google Cloud Storage: